-The court said that its order directing the Sterlite Industries India Ltd. to pay damages of Rs.100 crore would not stand in the way of any other damage claims during that period by way of civil suit.
+The court said its order directing the Sterlite Industries India Ltd. to pay damages of Rs.100 crore would not stand in the way of any other damage claims during that period by way of civil suit.

-The apex court bench added the figure of Rs.100 crore was not final and that in future if there were violations, damages could be demanded.
+The apex court bench added that the figure of Rs.100 crore was not final and that in future if there were violations, damages could be demanded.
 “This amount is only for causing damages to the environment from 1997 to 2011,” the court said.

 The court set aside the 2010 Madras High Court order which directed the closure of the 400,000-tonne per annum plant of Sterlite Industries, which is part of Vedanta Resources group.